 Oncology is the science of tumors.
-This article explains basic concepts relevant to the development, progression, spread, complications, diagnosis, and management of cancer.
+This article explains basic concepts relevant to the development, progression, spread, and diagnosis of cancer.
 Histological analysis helps to determine tumor type and grade, whereas the TNM classification system is used to assess staging.
 Because it is standardized and used internationally, the TNM classification helps unify oncological research and therapy protocols.
 Metastasis occurs via different pathways mainly by hematogenous or lymphatic spreading.
-Therapy can be curative (mostly in early tumor stages) or palliative (mostly later stages).
-In addition to surgically removing a tumor, it can be beneficial to perform neoadjuvant (before surgery) and/or adjuvant (after surgery) radiation, chemotherapy, or both.
-Response rates to these forms of treatment are highly variable.

 |Basic terminology in oncology|

 |Carcinoma in situ (CIS)|

 |Type of tumors||Cell origin||Benign tumor||Malignant tumor|